 If you have a remote team, you’ll notice there are a few key differences from your in-office teams.

-They include geographical location, reporting model, and training model.
-These differences can present some unique challenges for managers who are managing a remote team for the first time.
+They include geographical location, reporting models, and training models.
+These differences can present some unique challenges for managers who are in charge of a remote team for the first time.

 Remote teams may even work in the same city or area as in-office teams, but they still work virtually.

 When it comes to managing a remote team, you’ll need to adopt different management strategies than those you use with your in-office team.
 While you can regularly gather your team for face-to-face meetings to help them stay on track with pending projects, it’s not possible to do the same with your remote team.

 Managers have no choice but to communicate with remote workers via video conferencing, email, and chats.
 While this can be an effective way to maintain an employer-employee relationship, it may require extra effort to help remote workers feel included and appreciated.